Golf Tutorials

 What is Golf Course Overseeding?

-At its heart, overseeding is the practice of planting a new type of grass seed directly over an existing turf without tearing up the turf or soil.
+At its heart, overseeding is the practice of planting a new type of grass seed directly over existing turf without tearing up the turf or soil.
 In the golf world, it specifically refers to the process of spreading cool-season grass seed (like Ryegrass) over a warm-season grass base (like Bermuda grass).
 Think of it as the grounds crew giving the course a lush, green winter coat to wear while its summer wardrobe is put away for the season.

 This isn't just about aesthetics, it's a strategic agricultural practice designed to maintain elite playing conditions year-round, especially in regions with distinct seasonal changes.
 Without it, many courses in warmer climates would turn a dormant, straw-brown color for several months, leading to a much different and less enjoyable playing experience.